HaiYen3012/Chat-with-PDF/README.md

    pip install -r requirements.txt
    ```
 3. **Download LM Studio suitable for your device**: ```https://lmstudio.ai/```
 4. **Use the PDF file**: You can use the PDF document in the data directory.
-Alternatively, if you want to use another PDF file, please move that PDF file into the data directory of CHATBOT-RAG.
+Alternatively, if you want to use another PDF file, please move that PDF file into the data directory of CHAT WITH PDF.
 5. **Enter commands in terminal to interact with a GUI**:
    ```sh
    streamlit run .\Streamlit_RAG.py